 It is entirely possible that Big Eyes signals a new phase of Tim Burton’s career.
 Upon the death rattle of the vaunted “I actually care about my films” phase fifteen years ago, he went on a decade sabbatical in the tar pits.
 Or the cotton-candy pits, I suppose.
 Big Eyes is something of a lift-off away from the muck he grew to shill out throughout most of the ’00s, but having removed himself, he has not necessarily set himself on a new course.

 If, as some have touted it, Big Eyes is a return to form of sorts, then I must ponder what form they are speaking about.
 Certainly not the wonderfully demented goblin form that ran a mutiny against the doldrums of conventional middlebrow cinema and resulted in, all within a phantasmagorical decade-long run, the wonders of Pee-wee’s Big Adventure, Beetlejuice, Edward Scissorhands, Batman Returns, Ed Wood, and Mars Attacks (along with the odd misfire like the original Batman thrown in simply to remind us that Burton was a mere mortal).
-True, Big Eyes is not nearly the worst Tim Burton vehicle; many of Burton’s recent films were not even really films, but hostage crises.
+True, Big Eyes is not nearly the worst Tim Burton vehicle; many of Burton’s recent films were not even really films, but garbage dumps.
 Big Eyes, in comparison, at least has the functional shape of a motion picture.
 But it is not an especially invested one by those standards.
-It is not Tim Burton’s worst motion picture, but it may be his least notable.
 Continue reading

 But it also misses the broader point, De Palma’s point: Hitch was a smut peddler too.
 A magisterial one, a beautiful one, a perfect one, but a smut peddler no less.
 De Palma knows – he idolizes Hitch for it, but he also interrogates him – and Dressed to Kill is a dare: admit to ourselves that we know it, or suffer the consequences of sterile, dishonest criticism and the perpetual need to rub away the immediate urges that guide audiences to all manner of films, not only the uncomfortable, disreputable likes of De Palma.
 Dressed is a reminder, queasy and necessary, that we do not only hide our eyes at the first whisper of Bernard Hermann’s nervous panic attack score to the shower scene; we also watch because cinema caters to our reptilian brain.
 Continue reading